DBAIWangGroup/revs/README.md

 - ElasticSearch 5.4+

-  Create a new index for entity name auto-completion.
+  This enables the entity name auto-completion.
+You do not need to do any initializations right now.

-## Configuration
+### Edit Configurations

 Edit the `config.json` file to change the following settings according to your system environment.